Unmortgage/frontend-tech-test/README.md

 if you handle this (including what happens on smaller screen sizes).
 * The solution is compatible with the latest versions of Chrome, Firefox, Safari and Edge.
 * The solution is compatible with IE11.
-* An approach which would allow for adding tooltips to the markers which will show the city name (as seen in the mock up)
+* An approach which would allow for adding tooltips to the markers which will show the city name (as seen in the mock up).
 * An approach which would allow for adding a click event to the markers, which allows the city ID to be used (for example, opening a 'city' modal based on the ID).